Landscapes surrounding the Chieri area of Torino, northern Italy

 The Po Hill and Chieri case study area is characterised by both hilly and flat lowland territory and contains many opportunities in terms of natural and cultural resources protection but also many different threats.

 On the Turin hill you can find the Site of Community Importance (SCI) named Superga Hill and Bosco del Vaj and Bosc Grand established for the presence of its characteristic chestnut and oak woods.

 In 2016 the Turin's hill area and the Po river protected area were recognized as “Collina Po Man and Biosphere Reserve” as first recognition of Urban MAB in Italy.
 It is an area of 171,233 hectares which includes over 80 municipalities and sectors characterised by both natural and human influence.
 Chieri’s case study area is within the MAB UNESCO Reserve.

-In the lowland parts of the study are there are many other Sites of Community Importance (SCI) and natural reserve areas along the Po river (Le Vallere natural reserve; Arrivore e Colletta natural reserve; Meisino and Bertolla Isolone natural reserve; Tangenziale verde and Laghetti Falchera natural safeguard area; Meisino Special Protection Area, confluence of the Rivers Po and Stura)
+In the lowland parts of the study are there are many other Sites of Community Importance (SCI) and natural reserve areas along the Po river such as the Le Vallere natural reserve, Arrivore e Colletta natural reserve, Meisino and Bertolla Isolone natural reserve, Tangenziale verde and Laghetti Falchera natural safeguard area; Meisino Special Protection Area, confluence of the Rivers Po and Stura)

 If you live/work in this region would like further information about how to take part in the project please contact Simonetta Alberico at the Metropolitan City of Turin, Italy via email: email@example.com